erandis-vol/pokeruby/README.md

 # Pokémon Ruby and Sapphire

-This is a disassembly of Pokémon Ruby and Sapphire.
+This is a hack of Pokémon Ruby and Sapphire.

 It builds the following roms: